microsoft/steps/README.md

 4. Version history
 --------------------------------------------------------------------------------
+* Version 1.1:
-* Version 1.1: Step counter on live tile gets updated using triggers for background tasks.
-Besides today upto 7 days of step history made available.
+ * Step counter on live tile gets updated using triggers for background tasks.
+ * Besides today upto 7 days of step history made available.
+ * Update to use Lumia SensorCore SDK 1.0
 * Version 1.0: The first release.